ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Experiments

 \subsection{Experimental Setup}

-\textblock{Implementation detail.} For a fair comparison with baselines, we utilize ResNet-50~\cite{he2016resnet} as our backbone, widely used in pretraining-based IQA.
-The attribute head is a two-layer MLPs whose hidden channel is 512.
+For a fair comparison, we utilize ResNet-50~\cite{he2016resnet} as our backbone, widely used in NR-IQA.
 For CLIP, we adopt the ViT-B/16 model\cite{dosovitskiy2021an}.
-For the margin parameter $m$ at the loss function, We experimentally set the value of $m$ as 0.1.
+We experimentally set the value of the margin parameter $m$ at the loss function to 0.1.

-\textblock{Pretraining.} Since our method does not require any ground truth at this stage, we use ImageNet dataset \cite{russakovsky2014imagenet} widely used for pretext tasks.
-We resized the image's shorter edge to 256 and randomly cropped the image at a resolution of 224$\times$224.
-In this process, we use AdamW optimizer \cite{loshchilov2018decoupled} with weight decay 0.01 and set batch size 256.
-We train our network for 100 epochs and set an initial learning rate of 1e-4, which decays 0.1 scale at 60 and 80 epochs.

-\textblock{Fine-tuning.} At the fine-tuning stage, we followed the setting from \cite{zhao2023quality}.
+At the pretraining stage, we use the ImageNet~\cite{russakovsky2014imagenet} widely used for pretext tasks.
+At the fine-tuning stage, we followed the setting from~\cite{zhao2023quality}.
 We resized the image's shorter edge to 340 and randomly cropped the image at a resolution of 320$\times$320.
-We use AdamW optimizer \cite{loshchilov2018decoupled} with weight decay 0.01 and set batch size 64.
-We fine-tune our network 100 epochs and set initial learning rates 1e-4, 5e-5, and 1e-5 on CLIVE, KonIQ, and the rest, respectively, with the cosine annealing decay strategy.

-\textblock{Evaluation.} At the evaluation stage, we take five crops at a resolution of 320$\times$320 from each corner and center as test samples, and the average of the results is used for the predicted MOS.
-For performance evaluation, we calculated Pearson’s Linear Correlation Coefficient (PLCC) and Spearman’s Rank-Order Correlation Coefficient (SROCC), which are widely adopted evaluation metrics in IQA research.
+We fine-tuned our network to 100 epochs on each target dataset.
+At the evaluation stage, we take five crops at a resolution of 320$\times$320 from each corner and center as test samples, and the average of the results is used for the predicted MOS.
+For performance evaluation, we calculated Pearson’s Linear Correlation Coefficient (PLCC) and Spearman’s Rank-Order Correlation Coefficient (SROCC), widely adopted evaluation metrics in IQA research.